ROS 2¶

 Learn how to use ROS 2 by reading the beginner tutorials.
 In the case of a problem with ROS, it is best to ask on ROS community forums first (or google your error).

-We are keen to improve ArduPilot’s support of ROS 2 so if you find issues (such as commands that do not seem to be supported), please report them in the ArduPilot issues list with a title
+We are keen to improve ArduPilot’s support of ROS 2 so if you find issues (such as commands that do not seem to be supported), please report them in the ArduPilot issues list.
+A maintainer can add the ROS tag.

 Before anything else, make sure that you have sourced your ROS 2 environment and check if it is configured correctly.